Sand theft

 Sign in County Mayo, Ireland, forbidding the removal of sand and stones from a beach.

-Sand theft or unauthorised or illegal sand mining leads to a generally unknown global example of natural and non-renewable resource depletion problem comparable in extent to global water scarcity.
+Sand theft or unauthorised or illegal sand mining leads to a relatively unknown global example of natural and non-renewable resource depletion problem comparable in extent to global water scarcity.
 Beach theft is illegal removal of large quantities of sand from a beach leading to full or partial disappearance of the beach.
 In India, illegal sand mining is the country's largest organized criminal activity.
 Sand theft feeds the illegal sand trade, a black market estimated to be worth between $200B and $350B a year.
+Illegal removal of sand damages river and marine ecosystems.

 Sand and beach theft by country

 Sand theft is a worldwide phenomenon.
 Beach theft, the large-scale removal of sand to the point that entire stretches of a beach disappear, is considerably less common.

 Two instances of beach thefts have been widely reported in the media: one in Hungary in 2007 and another in Jamaica in 2008.
 The beach that was stolen in Hungary was an artificially created one on the banks of a river.
 The other one is a genuine example of a beach theft.